 Henry founded the Peabody Preparatory Orchestra Program 1988 and conducted the Peabody Sinfonia (now Peabody Youth Orchestra) for nine years, and also founded the Peabody Violin Choir, which she directed for over fifteen years.
 She has also conducted All-County and Festival Youth Orchestras throughout Maryland and in Wyoming, Indiana, Alabama and Kentucky and regularly adjudicates orchestra festivals and competitions.

-Henry is a member of the Washington Chamber orchestra and was a founding member of the Kegelstatt Trio, which performed in the Baltimore/Washington, D.C., region for many years, and performs regularly in faculty chamber ensembles.
+Henry is a member of the Washington Chamber Orchestra and was a founding member of the Kegelstatt Trio, which performed in the Baltimore/Washington, D.C. region for many years, and performs regularly in faculty chamber ensembles.
 She has also performed in chamber music festivals at Indiana University and in Santa Barbara, CA, Plymouth, NH, San Miguel de Allende, Mexico, and Trogen, Switzerland.
-During her years in Indiana she was a member of the South Bend (IN) Symphony, Evansville (IN) Symphony and Owensboro (KY) Philharmonic, performed and toured with the Indiana University New Music Ensemble premiering over 100 works, and worked regularly recording Gospel music at Pine Brook Studios.
+During her years in Indiana she was a member of the South Bend (IN) Symphony, Evansville (IN) Symphony and Owensboro (KY) Philharmonic, performed and toured with the Indiana University New Music Ensemble premiering over 100 works, and worked regularly recording at Pine Brook Studios.

 Henry has co-edited a series of contemporary music for violin ensembles with Mimi Zweig, What’s New, published by One World Strings and continues to commission new works for young string players.
 She has written reviews and articles for the American String Teacher, has been interviewed for Strad Magazine and is quoted in the book The Young Musician’s Survival Guide: Tips from Teens and Pros by Amy Nathan.
-Henry received Teacher of the Year and Outstanding Service to Strings awards from MD/DC ASTA, was named Teacher of the Year by MD/DC ASTA in 1991, and is listed in Who’s Who of American Educators.
+Henry received Teacher of the Year and Outstanding Service to Strings awards from MD/DC ASTA was named Teacher of the Year by MD/DC ASTA in 1991, and is listed in Who’s Who of American Educators.

-Prior to moving to Baltimore in 1987 she was on the faculty at the University of Indianapolis and at her alma mater, Indiana University, where she studied viola and violin with Kim Kashkashian, Georges Janzer and Mimi Zweig, and chamber music with Fritz Magg, James Buswell and Janos Starker.
+Prior to moving to Baltimore she was on the faculty at the University of Indianapolis and at her alma mater, Indiana University, where she studied viola and violin with Kim Kashkashian, Georges Janzer and Mimi Zweig, and chamber music with Fritz Magg, James Buswell and Janos Starker.
 She was named the Presser Scholar at Indiana University and is a member of Pi Kappa Lambda.